pinjuf/kurzschliesser-ev3dev/README.md

 ## About some files

 ### ```robo_V1.io```
 This is a BrickLink Studio model file.
-It's pretty much the best Lego modelling software, but it's proprietary and only has Windows builds (i truly am sorry).
-So if you're an absolute chad who uses Linux (we use Arch btw), you will need to use Wine or a VM.
+It's pretty much the best Lego modelling software, but it's proprietary and only has Windows builds (I truly am sorry).
+So if you're an absolute chad who uses Linux (we use Arch BTW), you will need to use Wine or a VM.